tfsaggregator/aggregator-docs/content/_index.md

 You can use the Server Plugin, for TFS 2013 update 2 up to Azure DevOps Server 2022.

 > TFS Server API changes frequently: the Server Plugin contains specific code for each TFS version, so the binaries will work only with a specific TFS version.
-The Web Service has not such a problem.

 ## Contacts